Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/encrypt_python.md

     public_key = serialization.load_pem_public_key(pub_key_file.read())
 ```

-This code snippet reads the public key file path from the environment variable 'PUB_PEMK'; and then opens the public key file in binary mode, reads it, and loads it as a PEM-encoded public key using 'serialization.load_pem_public_key'.
+This code snippet reads the public key file path from the environment variable `PUB_PEMK`; and then opens the public key file in binary mode, reads it, and loads it as a PEM-encoded public key using `serialization.load_pem_public_key`.

 ```python
 encrypted = public_key.encrypt(